TheDan64/inkwell/README.md

 **I**t's a **N**ew **K**ind of **W**rapper for **E**xposing **LL**VM (*S*afely)

 Inkwell aims to help you pen your own programming languages by safely wrapping llvm-sys.
-It provides a more strongly typed interface than LLVM itself so that certain types of errors can be caught at compile time instead of at LLVM's runtime.
-The ultimate goal is to make LLVM safer from the rust end and a bit easier to learn and use.
+It provides a more strongly typed interface than the underlying LLVM API so that certain types of errors can be caught at compile time instead of at LLVM's runtime.
+This means we are trying to replicate LLVM IR's strong typing as closely as possible.
+The ultimate goal is to make LLVM safer from the rust end and a bit easier to learn (via documentation) and use.

 ## Documentation